Parsa-Rajabi/cis-385/_sources/about/syllabus.md

 ## Important Dates

-You will find all the important term dates in the [Langara Academic Calendar](https://langara.ca/registration-and-records/important-dates/).
+You will find all the important term dates in the [UFV Academic Calendar](https://www.ufv.ca/calendar/current/).

 ## Learning Outcomes